juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 Her mouth moved by instinct and slurped the warm liquid.
 As it flowed down her gullet, a comforting feeling washed over her.
 Another spoonful arrived at the ready, which she slurped hungrily.

 Once the soup was finished.
 A wave of slumber washed over her, and she fell asleep once again.

 ____

+Her second bout of consciousness introduced her to a rather heated argument between a man and a woman.

+The words were like a faint buzzing noise; she couldn't make out what was being said.

+____